eohana/tensorflow-onmttok-ops/README.md

 ### With OpenNMT-tf

 Usage with OpenNMT-tf is pretty straightforward.
-This package comes with a built-in tokenizer that extends the `OpenNMTTokenizer` class, in order to make usage of the ops.
+This package comes with a built-in tokenizer in order to make usage of the ops.

 1. Before training your model, register the tokenizer as follows :